 Nodes

-A node refers to software that participates in the bitcoin network.
-Any bitcoin application that wants to show and send transaction data needs a way to connect to a node.
+A node refers to software that participates in a network.
+A bitcoin node participates in the bitcoin network.
+A lightning node participates in the lightning network.
+Any bitcoin application that wants to show, send, or receive transactions needs a way to connect to a node.

 There are multiple aspects that differentiate nodes: